-The Midwest Bruins primary objective is to physically and mentally prepare players for college baseball.
-We not only want to prepare them to play on a college team, but we strive to prepare them to become major contributors to the success of their college team(s).
+The Midwest Bruins primary objective is to physically, mentally, and emotionally prepare players for college baseball and/or college life and beyond.
+We not only want to prepare them to play on a college team, but we strive to prepare them to become major contributors to the success of their college team and community.

 The Midwest Bruins have a budget to pay for team expenses.
 The team budget includes:

 -Game Uniform- game jerseys, hat, socks and belt

 -Equipment- Batting helmets, balls, scorebooks, lineup cards, etc.